Adaikkalapitchai/Adaikkalapitchai/README.md

 My expertise centers around building distributed, accessible, and configuration-driven frontend systems using **Angular (v8-v21)** and **RxJS**, combined with secure, scalable backend APIs built on **Node.js/Express.js** and **Java**.
 I specialize in automating software delivery using **GitHub Actions CI/CD** and establishing inclusive, accessible user interfaces compliant with **WCAG guidelines**.

+### ⚙️ My Development Philosophy
+* 🎨 **Configuration-Driven UI**: Forms and views should adapt dynamically at runtime using structured schemas (JSON layouts), reducing boilerplate and feature release cycles.
+* ♿ **Accessibility First**: User interfaces must be inclusive, WCAG 2.1 AA/AAA compliant, and tested rigorously using screen readers (NVDA) for all users.
+* 🛠️ **DevOps & Automation**: Manual workflows are software bugs.
+If a build, validation, or deployment step is done more than twice, it should be automated via CI/CD.
+* 🧪 **Resilient Code Quality**: Strive for strong component decoupling, granular unit testing coverage using Jest/Vitest, and clean modular codebases.

 ---

 ## 🛠️ Technical Toolkit